Cross-Dock Door Design under Uncertainty: A two-stage DRO-based lower- and upper-bounding scheme: The CDDP-DRO risk-averse model and its Scenario Cluster Decomposition

-A high computing effort may be required for solving model LIP-SD \eqref{LIP-SD} even for medium-sized instances, being much higher than the effort for solving model LIP-RN \eqref{LIP-RN}.
-Moreover, notice that, besides the first stage constraints \eqref{Q1}-\eqref{Q2}, the members of the ambiguity set $\P$ are linked in the model with constraint system \eqref{dro-sd-u}.
-The overall scheme for problem-solving proposed in this work takes benefit of the model's special structure, seemingly amenable for SCD.
+A high computational effort may be required for solving model LIP-ORA \eqref{LIP-ORA} even for medium-sized instances, being, in general, higher than the effort required for solving model LIP-RN \eqref{LIP-RN}.
+Moreover, notice that, besides the first stage constraints \eqref{Q1}-\eqref{Q2}, the members of the ambiguity set $\P$ are linked in the model with constraint \eqref{dro-gamma}.